-BUFFALO – St. Bonaventure senior William Delaney finished his cross country career in the same way he has performed for much of the past four years – in record-setting fashion as he set a new program best Friday afternoon at Northeast Regionals.
+BUFFALO – St. Bonaventure senior William Delaney finished his cross country career in the same way he has performed for much of the past four years - leading the Bonnies Friday afternoon at Northeast Regionals.

-The four-year member of the Bonnies running program ran the 10K layout hosted by the University at Buffalo in a time of 33:09.7, easily eclipsing the previous Bona record.
-Joe Ferencik had held the record for five years at 33:40.
+The four-year member of the Bonnies running program ran the 10K layout hosted by the University at Buffalo in a time of 33:09.7, running the fastest time in a 10K by any Bonnies runner since 1982.

 Delaney's previous 10K best was 35:21 which had stood seventh on the individual Bonaventure times list prior to Friday.

-With his effort in the season finale, Delaney now owns every St. Bonaventure men's cross country record.
+With his effort in the season finale, Delaney now is in the top-six for every St. Bonaventure men's cross country event.
 He's also top of the board in 5K (15:53 at last year's Little Three Championship) and 8K (25:36.6 at last month's Louisville Classic).

 At the other end of the career spectrum, a Bonnies freshman was just behind the team's veteran: Freshman Darion Gregory also beat the previous school record with his effort of 33:15.8.